Featured Recipe: Honey-Mustard Vinaigrette with Lemon

 While snack foods, candy, cookies and crackers are certainly considered processed foods, "healthy" foods can fall into this category too.
-Here is a list of 6 common processed foods that you can easily make a healthier homemade version of:
+Here is a list of six common processed foods that you can easily make a healthier homemade version of:

 A simple dressing takes no more than 10 minutes to make and is as easy as whisking oil into vinegar and throwing in a few seasonings like garlic powder, Dijon mustard and minced garlic or shallot.
-Making your own dressing can help you control calories too.
+Making your own dressing can help you control calories, too.
 If you find a recipe you like, double it so you can keep some in your refrigerator to use throughout the week.

 Recipes to Try: Healthy Salad Dressing Recipes

-Recipes to Try: Healthy Homemade Granola and Muesli Recipes
+Recipes to Try: Healthy Cereal Recipes

 Instead of forgoing soup altogether, get out your soup pot and get cooking.
 Most soups freeze well, so if you like the convenience of portion control, freeze them in individual serving sizes.
 Don't have the whole afternoon to spend in your kitchen?
 Many delicious soups can be made in 30 minutes or less.

 Another problem with jarred pasta sauce?
 It's high in sodium.
 You can do much better at home.
 You can make a simple sauce by just adding garlic powder and fresh basil to canned no-salt-added crushed tomatoes (look for crushed tomatoes in glass or aseptic packaging if you're worried about BPA) and add a pinch of salt to bump up the flavor.
-Or you could sauté fresh chopped tomatoes and minced garlic in olive oil in a sauté pan until they melt into a nice thick sauce.
+You could also sauté fresh chopped tomatoes and minced garlic in olive oil in a sauté pan until they melt into a nice thick sauce.
 Either way, you have options.
 If you make a big batch, you can freeze leftovers for later use.

 Recipes to Try: Healthy Homemade Pasta Sauces

-Plain, low-fat or nonfat yogurt offers plenty of calcium and probiotics that help with digestion.
-But no one wants to eat plain yogurt by itself, so we often reach for flavored varieties.
+Plain yogurt offers plenty of calcium and probiotics that help with digestion, but not everyone wants to eat plain yogurt by itself.
+You may be tempted to reach for flavored varieties.
 The problem here is that flavored yogurt can contain artificial colors, flavors and sweeteners.
 Even the healthy-sounding "fruit-at-the-bottom" stuff is less than ideal, since it can come loaded with sugar, making it more like a dessert than a breakfast food.

 Granola bars seem healthy, but if you've ever looked at the nutrition label, you may think otherwise.
 Sure, they may have grains and nuts, but they also tend to be loaded with sugar and aren't always full of whole grains.